ResearchComputing/Documentation/docs/software/python.md

 ### Using Conda:

-Now that you have activated the _base_ conda environment, you can use conda for _python_ and _R_!
+Now that you have activated the base conda environment, you can use conda for python and R!
 There are two ways forward, depending on your needs.
 You can:

 __1. Use one of CURC's pre-installed environments.__
 * Pros: You can begin using one of these immediately, and they contain mainy of the most widely used python and R packages.